bmoazen/Credit_Risk_Analysis/README.md

 # Ensemble Learning
 Ensemble learning uses several models together to boost the overall predictive power of the final model.
 Beginning with an initial model, a second model is then developed incorporating the errors of the first model.<br />
-SHown in the table below are the results for using the Balanced Random Forest Classifier (BRFC) ensemble learning technique.
+Shown in the table below are the results for using the Balanced Random Forest Classifier (BRFC) ensemble learning technique.

 | Ensemble Learner | Balanced Accuracy | Precision | Recall | Link to Classification Report |
 | --- | --- | --- | --- |--- |